Thuleanx/SagaEngine/Engine/README.md

     }
 }
 ```
-If these groups are registered beforehand with [`registerGroup`](#Saga::GameWorld::registerGroup), then these group can be iterated through in O(n) where n is the number of elements in the group.
+If these groups are registered beforehand with [`registerGroup`](#Saga::GameWorld::registerGroup), then these group can be iterated through in $O(n)$ where n is the number of elements in the group.